LinkWellNodes/Documentation/docs/services/Development-Services.md

 ### Free external adapter hosting and development

-* We'll host your external adapter for free on our highly redundant infrastructure - all you'll pay is the typical per-transaction cost in LINK.
+* We'll host your mainnet external adapter for free on our highly redundant infrastructure - all you'll pay is the typical per-transaction cost in LINK.
-* If you need a custom adapter developed, we've got you covered, and can typically do this for free within **1-2 business days**.
+* If you need a custom external adapter developed, we've got you covered, and can typically do this for free within **1-2 business days**.

 ### External adapter use cases